ExpediaGroup/adaptive-alerting/docs/architecture.md

   rough proxy here.
 Other possibilities include simulation and user feedback loops.

-## Anomaly Detection
+## Anomaly Validation

-The _Anomaly Detection_ module is the second phase of the metric processing pipeline.
+The _Anomaly Validation_ module is the second phase of the metric processing pipeline.
 Its purpose is to decide for any given outlier whether that outlier represents an anomaly (roughly, an interesting change to the underlying data-generating process), and if so, whether the anomaly is weak or strong.